DanijelHuis/HDAugmentedReality/README.md

 # HDAugmentedReality

-Augmented Reality component for iOS, written in Swift 2.0.
+Augmented Reality component for iOS, written in Swift 3.0.
-Note: Version 0.1.0 was written in Swift 1.2 so use that for older Xcodes.
+Versions:
+- 1.1.x: written in Swift 3.0, iOS 8+
+- 1.0.x: written in Swift 2.0, iOS 7+
+- 0.1.0: written in Swift 1.2, iOS 7+

+## Description

+HDAugmentedReality is designed to be used in areas with large concentration of POIs where primary goal is the visibility of all POIs.
+This is achieved by stacking POIs vertically, meaning that farther POIs that are obscured by nearer POIs are put higher, above the POIs that obscures them.
+Altitudes of POIs are disregarded.

 ## Features

-- Fully customisable annotation views
 - Automatic vertical stacking of annotations views
 - Tracks user movement and updates visible annotations
+- Fully customisable annotation views
+- Smooth POI movement
 - Works on all iOS devices(with GPS) and supports all rotations
 - Works with large amount of annotations and on-screen annotation views
-- iOS 7+
 - Easy debugging with map controller
 - Simple and easy to use